hdeiner/AWSPOC/experiments/06_Cassandra_AWS/README.md

 And just for laughs, here's the timings for this run.
 All kept in a csv file in S3 at s3://health-engine-aws-poc/Experimental Results.csv
 ![Experimental Results](README_assets/Experimental Results.png)\
 <BR/>

+### Large Data Experiments

+Large data experiments were not carried out on Cassandra AWS due to the unsuitability described in the README.md in experiment 05_Cassandra_Local.